Antonio Corradini: Early career

 Corradini seems to have come into his own as a sculptor around 1709.
 That year he was employed on work for the façade of the church of San Stae in Venice.
 Two years later, in 1711, he was recorded as having been enrolled in the Arte dei tagliapietra as one of the sculptors.
-By 1713 he had finally set up his own workshop and was working on the statue of St. Anastasia for the church of San Donato in Zara.
+By 1713, he had finally set up his own workshop and was working on the statue of St. Anastasia for the church of San Donato in Zara.

 Corradini's commissions for the next several years came from patrons all over Europe.
-In 1716-17, he completed eighteen busts and two statues for the summer garden of the Russian czar Peter the Great in St. Petersburg, and the first of his famous veiled women; he would complete two more in the city in 1722.
+In 1716–17, he completed eighteen busts and two statues for the summer garden of the Russian emperor Peter the Great in St. Petersburg, and the first of his famous veiled women; he would complete two more in the city in 1722.
 In 1716 he was commissioned to execute a monument to Johann Matthias von der Schulenburg, Marshal of the Venetian forces for the defence of island of Corfu.
 In 1720 he was paid for a signed altar dedicated to the Blessed Hemma, installed in the crypt of the cathedral in Gurk, Austria.
 Corradini completed the outdoor marble statuary group Nessus and Deianira in 1716 for a patron in Venice but a few years later, it was bought for the Grosser Garten in Dresden.
-The Apollo Flaying Marsyas and Zephyrus and Flora (1723-1728) are two life-sized marble sculptures originally commissioned by the King of Poland and Elector of Saxony, Augustus the Strong for the gardens of the Höllandisches Palais in Dresden (now in the Victoria and Albert Museum, London).
+The Apollo Flaying Marsyas and Zephyrus and Flora (1723–1728) are two life-sized marble sculptures originally commissioned by the King of Poland and Elector of Saxony, Augustus the Strong for the gardens of the Höllandisches Palais in Dresden (now in the Victoria and Albert Museum, London).
 It was also at this time that Corradini married Maria Tarsia.

 In 1723, Corradini reputedly became the first person to legally separate the art of sculptors from the profession of stonemasons, forming part of a college that was established in 1724.
 He was faced with the task of guiding the new artistic profession through its infancy.
-In 1725-26 he was appointed curator of the laws of the institution and became its prior in 1727.
+In 1725–1726, he was appointed curator of the laws of the institution and became its prior in 1727.

-From the mid-1710s onwards Corradini was awarded a number of commissions in Italy.
+From the mid-1710s onwards, Corradini was awarded a number of commissions in Italy.
 He completed two statues for the Manin monument in the Cathedral of Udine (1716) and further two for the church of San Giacomo di Udine.
 The altar of the Blessed Sacrament in the cathedral of Este is a work of 1722–1725.
-From 1724-1728 he worked in Venice on the restoration of the stairway and the sculptures of the Doge's Palace and the facade of the clock tower in the Piazza San Marco.
-After his wax model was chosen by the Signoria, between 1719-1729 Corradini supervised the reconstruction of the bucintoro and completed a few wood carvings for it.
+From 1724 to 1728, he worked in Venice on the restoration of the stairway and the sculptures of the Doge's Palace and the facade of the clock tower in the Piazza San Marco.
+After his wax model was chosen by the Signoria, between 1719 and 1729 Corradini supervised the reconstruction of the bucintoro and completed a few wood carvings for it.